 "The Economic Benefits of the North American Rare Earths Industry" report provides an in-depth look at the economic footprint of the rare earth industry in terms of its direct, indirect and induced effects as measured by output, payrolls, jobs and taxes paid.
 The new analysis also quantifies downstream economic activity (as measured by output, payrolls, and jobs) supported by the use of rare earth products.

-"Our analysis illustrates the extensive role and support that rare earth products have provided and can continue to provide to the broader North American economy," said Dr. Kevin Swift, chief economist and managing director of ACC.
+the extensive role and support that rare earth products have provided and can continue to provide to the broader North American economy," said Dr. Kevin Swift, chief economist and managing director of ACC.
 "Even though the rare earth industry is still growing in the U.S. and Canada, its contributions are vastly significant."

 Some highlights from the ACC and RETA report include: